JuulLabs/pommel/README.md

 # Limitations

-Pommel currently only supports being annotated on a class as a result it assumes that the `class` has at least one constructor that is annotated with `@Inject` and that all parameters passed into the constructor are also on the Dagger graph.
+Pommel currently only supports being annotated on a `class`, as a result it assumes that the `class` has at least one constructor that is annotated with `@Inject` and that all parameters passed into the constructor are also on the Dagger graph.

 # Download